Michiel van Kampen: Playing career

+1997–2005

 van Kampen pitched at Treasure Valley Community College in 1997 and 1998.
-He was recruited by Gary Van Tol, who had played professionally in the Netherlands and would later coach with van Kampen. van Kampen then transferred to nearby Albertson College, which finished second in the NAIA World Series in 1999, losing to in-state rival Lewis–Clark State College, and returned to the tournament in 2000.
-In 2000, he was 4–1 with 2 saves and a 2.96 ERA.
+He was recruited by Gary Van Tol, who had played professionally in the Netherlands and would later coach with van Kampen. van Kampen then transferred to nearby Albertson College (now known as the College of Idaho), which finished second in the NAIA World Series in 1999, losing to in-state rival Lewis–Clark State College, and returned to the tournament in 2000.
+In 2000, he was 4–1 with two saves and a 2.96 earned run average (ERA) and was an honorable mention all-conference pitcher.

-In the 1999 European Championship, van Kampen threw two scoreless innings, striking out five batters.
+van Kampen made his Hoofdklasse debut in 1998 and joined the Netherlands national team for the first time in 1999.
+In the 1999 European Baseball Championship, he threw two scoreless innings, striking out five batters.
 He was the top pitcher for the Netherlands in the 2001 Baseball World Cup, allowing no runs in 5 1/3 innings, the only Dutch pitcher not to be scored upon.
 He had a 1.13 ERA in the 2001 World Port Tournament.
-That year, he appeared in 33 games in the Hoofdklasse, setting a league record.
-In the 2001 European Championship, van Kampen retired all five batters he faced as the Netherlands won Gold.
+That year, he appeared in 33 games for HCAW in the Hoofdklasse, setting a league record.
+In the 2001 European Championship, van Kampen retired all five batters he faced as the Netherlands won the tournament.

 His 14 saves led the Hoofdklasse in 2002, doubling runner-up Richard Beljaards.
-In the 2002 Intercontinental Cup, van Kampen gave up one run in 2/3 of an inning against Venezuela then rebounded to pitch a scoreless inning against Japan. van Kampen had four saves for HCAW in the Hoofdklasse in 2003.
+He broke the league's single-season save record, which had been 12.
+In the Intercontinental Cup, van Kampen gave up one run in 2/3 of an inning against Venezuela then rebounded to pitch a scoreless inning against Japan.

+van Kampen had four saves for HCAW in 2003.
 He had a 9.00 ERA and one save in the 2003 World Port Tournament, allowing five hits in two innings of work.
-He only pitched once in the 2003 Baseball World Cup, tossing a scoreless inning and allowing one hit in an easy win and combined two-hitter over France.
-He was not on the Netherlands roster for the 2004 Summer Olympics.
-Van Kampen saved 7 games for HCAW in 2004, third in the Hoofdklasse.
+He pitched once in the 2003 Baseball World Cup, tossing a scoreless inning and allowing one hit in a combined two-hit win over France.
+He was not on the Netherlands roster for the 2004 Summer Olympics. van Kampen saved 7 games for HCAW in 2004, third in the Hoofdklasse.

-In 2005, he moved to Almere'90 and was 1–2 with 6 saves (fourth in Hoofdklasse) and a 1.05 ERA in 26 outings.
-He was back with the Dutch team for the European Championship (hurling two games as the Netherlands won the Gold).
+For the 2005 season, van Kampen moved to Almere'90 and was 1–2 with six saves and a 1.05 ERA.
+He was back with the Dutch team for the European championship, allowing one run in two innings as the Netherlands won.
 He had a 1.93 ERA in four appearances in the Baseball World Cup as the Dutch team finished fourth, their highest ever to that point.